 The Trulli district in Alberobello looks like a fairytale stage set.
 It’s an icon of the Puglia region.
 You can get a real feel for old time-y Italy.

 Trulli are whitewashed dry stone huts with conical roofs.
 They’re sprinkled over the farms and fields in Puglia.
 In Alberobello, there are over 1600 tiny trulli, earning UNESCO status for their hobbit-like uniqueness.

 Most of the the trulli date from the 14th to 19th centuries.
 They proliferated in this area because they were easy to build, with stones stacked in place without mortar in prehistoric fashion.

-34. Valley of the Temples, Agrigento Sicily
+43. Valley of the Temples, Agrigento Sicily

-35. Greek Theater, Taormina Sicily
+44. Greek Theater, Taormina Sicily

 Sicily’s Taormina is an over-the-top beautiful town with a surfeit of star quality.
-It’s premiere attraction is the impossibly romantic ancient Greek Theater (Teatro Greco).
+It’s premiere attraction and must visit landmark in Italy is the impossibly romantic ancient Greek Theater (Teatro Greco).

-After the Greeks plied their trade, Romans did some rebuilding, adding the finishing touches to the 2nd century edifice.
+After the Greeks plied their trade, Romans did some rebuilding, adding the finishing touches to the 2nd century B.C. edifice.
 Like the arenas in Rome and Verona, the Taormina theater was used for gladiatorial escapades.

 Nowadays, though in picturesque ruin, the theater is used for performances, opera, and film screenings.
 Follow the Corso Umberto, Taormina’s main pedestrianized lane, until you see signs for the site.
 It’s a beguiling snapshot of ancient history.

 Villa Romana del Casale in Sicily is an incredibly mosaicked country villa built by Roman aristocrats in the 4th century.
 Tucked away in a remote area of central Sicily, this UNESCO site and landmark in Italy is a bit of a hidden gem.